Avaiga/taipy-doc/docs/manuals/rest/rest.md

 ## What is a Taipy REST Api

-Taipy REST Api allows developers to create, update and remove Taipy objects including scenarios, pipelines, tasks, etc. through a REST Api.
-For more details please refer to [Taipy concept](../core/concepts/index.md).
+Taipy REST Api allows developers to create, read, update, run and remove Taipy entities (including scenarios, pipelines, tasks, data nodes) through REST APIs.
+For more details about taipy-core entities, please refer to [Core concepts documentation](../core/concepts/index.md).

 ## How it works